dan-velez/Medabots/README.md

 ## Gameplay ##
 * Can start game through console, continue where left off.
 * Procedually generated, advancing level of difficulty.
+* Catch input, be able to move around level.
+* When command key is pressed, listen for command.
+Otherwise, continue gameLoop.
 ```

 ** Medabots v1.0.0 **